 If you are a woman and you intend visiting Egypt on your own you probably won’t run into any problems.
 Nonetheless, you should consider hiring a tour guide, or booking an Egypt tour package that includes private guides and drivers.
 Alternatively, you should consider visiting Egypt with a friend.

-7 Safety Tips for Female Travellers in Egypt
+7 Safety Tips for Female Travelers in Egypt

 While it is typically safe to travel to Egypt as a woman, there are a number of things you can do in order to make your trip to the Land of the Pharaohs even safer.
 Here are a few tips to help you avoid and/or deal with dodgy situations: